Hopf 2-algebras and Braided Monoidal 2-Categories: Strict 2-quantum doubles and the 2-R-matrix

 As we have mentioned in the beginning of this section, we wish to leverage the 2-quantum double construction we have given above in order to provide a notion of a quantum R-matrix on a 2-bialgebra $\cG$.
-More precisely, we shall use the skew-pairing on $\cG$ used in forming the 2-quantum double $D(\cG,\cG) = \cG\bar{\bowtie}\cG^\text{opp}$ in order to provide a definition of the 2-R-matrix on $\cG$.
-We shall show in Section \ref{braided2cat} that such a characterization is {\it universal}, in the sense that our definition of a 2-R-matrix gives rise to a {\it braiding} on the 2-representations of $\cG$.
+More precisely, we shall use the skew-pairing on $\cG$ used in forming the 2-quantum double $D(\cG,\cG) = \cG\bar{\bowtie}\cG^\text{opp}$ in order to provide a definition of the 2-R-matrix on $\cG$ (and \textit{not} just on $D(\cG)$!).
+We shall show in Section \ref{braided2cat} that our definition of a 2-R-matrix indeed gives rise to a {\it braiding} on the 2-representations of $\cG$.

-\paragraph{Review of the 1-bialgebra case.} We first recall the explicit construction of the universal R-matrix for the ordinary 1-bialgebra $H$.
-It was noted by Majid (see eg. \cite{Majid:1994nw,Majid:2000}) that, in forming the quantum double $D(H,H) =H\bowtie H^\text{opp}$ as a bicrossed product, the (non-degenerate) skew-pairing which dualizes $H$ with itself satisfies
+\paragraph{Review of the 1-bialgebra case.} We first recall the explicit construction of the R-matrix for the ordinary 1-bialgebra $H$.
+It was noted by Majid (see eg. \cite{Majid:1994nw,Majid:1996kd}) that, in forming the quantum double $D(H,H) =H\bowtie H^\text{opp}$ as a double crossed product, the (non-degenerate) skew-pairing which dualizes $H$ with itself satisfies